isaacsimmons/github-s3-backup/README.md

 1) Pull all branches and their current sha hashes, combine them to create a repository version fingerprint
 1) Scan all bundles currently in the bucket and pull the last recorded version fingerprint from the metadata
 1) Calculate which repositories need to be backed up and then:
     1) Clone it into a temp directory
     1) Create a git bundle
     1) Upload the bundle
-  1) Delete any tempoary files

 This tool is stateless except for the configuration and the backups themselves.